gpimblott/SpringCamelMXExample/README.md

 * HTTP Servlet container - for actuator and your own HTTP routes
 * Metrics
 * Monitoring
+* SSH/Telnet remote console for managing application and Camel routes

 The following endpoints are available when you run the application: